stackblitz/docs/docs/guides/codeflow/codeflow-faq.md

 ### Can I run private repositories?

 Yes.
 Private repositories are available for free during beta through 2022.
-Starting Q1 '23 private repositories will require subscription.
+Starting Q1 '23 private repositories will require a subscription.
 Contact us if you’re interested in learning more about pricing.

 ## Security